jpmorgen/IoIO/README.md

 Brief description of files in this repository:

-ioio.py: version of code used to control telescope during 2018 Jovian opposition.
-No new development is expected since precisionguide.py and IoIO.py combine to take on its functions
+IoIO.py: version of code used to control telescope during 2019-2020 Jovian oppositions.
+Imports precisionguide.py

+precisionguide.py: start of a general package which will solve the problem of differential flexure between boresite-mounted guide scopes and a main scope.
+Provides tools for precise positioning of a target in the FOV.

 ReduceCorObs.py: code used to reduce IoIO observations.
-Imports precisionguide.py and define.py, a package maintained by Daniel
+Imports precisionguide.py and define.py.  define.py is maintained by Daniel
-R. Morgenthaler useful for debugging
+R. Morgenthaler and useful for debugging

-read_ap.py: reads the CSV file created by ReduceCorObs.py which has the individual image aperture surface brightness values and reduction parameters.
+read_ap.py and read_off_Jup_ap.py: reads the CSV file created by ReduceCorObs.py which has the individual image aperture surface brightness values and reduction parameters.
 NOTE: This code applies a correction of a factor of ADU2R_adjust = 1.15 to the aperture sum data output by ReduceCorObs to account for details of the calibration proceedure not yet coded into ReduceCorObs

-Na_im.py: read and display two images side-by-side for publication.
+Na_im.py, SII_im.py, SII_Na_side-by-side.py: read and display images
+for publication.
 Imports ADU2R_adjust from read_ap

 Na_support_table.py: generate a properly sorted CSV file containing the individual image aperture surface brightness values and reduction parameters.
 Imports ADU2R_adjust from read_ap

-precisionguide.py: start of a general package which will solve the problem of differential flexure between boresite-mounted guide scopes and amain scope.
-Based on ioio.py, imported by ReduceCorObs.py, imports ASCOM_namespace.py

-ASCOM_namespace.py: I have not figured out how to get Python to link into the same system that Visual Basic and related compilers use to make the ASCOM namespace available to client programs, so I just define them myself here.

-IoIO.py: new version of ioio.py which will eventually control the instrument during data acquisition.
-Imports precisionguide.py.

 ioio.notebk: software developement notebook